Understanding Graph Neural Networks with Generalized Geometric Scattering Transforms: The Geometric Scattering Transform

 \subsection{Permutation Invariance and Equivariance}

-In this section, we will show that both $\bU$ and the windowed graph scattering transform are permutation equivariant.
-As a consequence, we will be able to show that the non-windowed scattering transform is permutation invariant and that under certain assumptions the windowed-scattering transform is permutation invariant up to a factor depending on the scale of the low-pass filter.
+In tasks such as graph classification, two graphs as equivalent if one is a permutation of the other.
+In this section, we will show that both $\bU$ and the windowed graph scattering transform are equivariant with respect to permutations.
+As a consequence, we will show the non-windowed scattering transform is fully permutation invariant and the windowed-scattering transform, under certain assumptions, is permutation invariant up to a factor depending on the scale of the low-pass filter.